Consensys/cakeshop/README.md

 ## What is it?

-_Cakeshop_ is a set of tools and APIs for working with GoQuorum nodes, packaged as a Java web application archive (WAR) that gets you up and running in under 60 seconds.
+_Cakeshop_ is a set of tools and APIs for working with [Ethereum](https://ethereum.org/), packaged as a Java web application archive (WAR) that gets you up and running quickly.

-It provides tools for attaching to GoQuorum nodes, exploring the state of the chain, and working with contracts.
+Cakeshop can be connected to Ethereum-like nodes, such as Quorum, which you can then interact with using the Cakeshop front-end.

 ## Features

-- Connect to GoQuorum and Tessera nodes
-- Chain Explorer for viewing the details of blocks and transactions
-- Sandbox for writing, deploying, and interacting with smart contracts
+* **Blockchain Explorer** - view transactions, blocks and contracts, and see historical contract state at a point in time
-- Contract Registry to keep track of deployed contracts, along with their code, interfaces, and state
+* **Contract Registry** - keep track of deployed contracts, along with their code, interfaces, and state
-- UI for managing accounts and ETH balances
+* **Node Info** - view the overall status of your network
-- Interface to add, remove, and vote on network peers (Raft, IBFT, or Clique)
+* **Peer Management** - easily discover, add, and remove peers
-- Permission management UI for smart contract-based [Enhanced Permissioning](https://docs.goquorum.consensys.net/en/stable/Concepts/Permissioning/Enhanced/ContractDesign/)
+* **Enhanced Permissions UI** - manage smart contract-based [Enhanced Permissioning](https://docs.goquorum.consensys.net/en/stable/Concepts/Permissioning/Enhanced/ContractDesign/)
+* **Solidity Sandbox** - develop, compile, deploy, and interact with Solidity smart contracts

 ## Download